LASP-Libera/libera_utils/doc/source/custom-pages/developer-reference/spice.md

 These kernels are generated at NAIF.
 We download them as needed using the `KernelFileCache` class, which is configured with a NAIF index page URL and a regex string that finds the proper download URL on the index page.
 The downloaded file is put in a cache so the download only occurs after the cached data is of a specified age.
+If we want to effectively cache some kernels indefinitely, we can put them in an S3 bucket and retrieve them from there instead of from the NAIF website.

 ### Leapseconds Kernel (LSK)